-73.2 CONSENT TO ASSIGNMENT OF CIVIL CASES TO A MAGISTRATE JUDGE.
+73.2 CONSENT ELECTION WHERE CASE IS ASSIGNED TO MAGISTRATE JUDGE.

 - (a) Notice.
-When a civil action has been conditionally assigned to a magistrate judge, the Clerk of Court shall notify the parties of such designation and advise them that they may consent or withhold consent to the magistrate's exercise of jurisdiction.
-The clerk shall mail a notice and form for election to proceed before the magistrate judge within ten (10) days of a party's appearance. - (b) Return of election forms.
-Parties shall have thirty (30) days from service of notification of the magistrate judge's designation to complete and return to the Clerk of Court the election-to-proceed form indicating whether they do or do not consent to a magistrate judge's exercise of jurisdiction over the case for any and all proceedings including trial and entry of judgment, pursuant to 28 U.S.C. § 636(c).
-The Clerk will keep custody of all election-to-proceed forms and if all parties so consent, the case will continue before or be reassigned to a magistrate judge.
-In the event any party does not consent to the magistrate judge's jurisdiction, the case will be reassigned to an Article III judge. - (c) Anonymity.
-Parties are free to withhold their consent and no judge will be notified as to the identity of any party withholding or giving consent to the exercise of jurisdiction by a magistrate judge.
+When a civil action has been conditionally assigned to a magistrate judge, the Clerk of Court shall notify the parties of such assignment and advise them that they may give or withhold consent to the magistrate's exercise of jurisdiction.
+In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts, the clerk shall mail the notice and consent election form after all parties ordered to be served have made an appearance.
+In all other cases, the clerk shall mail the notice and consent election form within ten (10) days of a party's appearance. - (b) Return of consent election forms.
+Parties shall have thirty (30) days from service of the notice of assignment to complete and return to the Clerk of Court the consent election form indicating whether they do or do not consent to a magistrate judge's exercise of jurisdiction over the case for any and all proceedings including trial and entry of judgment, pursuant to 28 U.S.C. § 636(c).
+The Clerk will keep custody of all consent election forms.
+If all parties give consent, the case will continue before or be reassigned to a magistrate judge.
+In the event any party withholds consent to the magistrate judge's jurisdiction, the case will be reassigned to an Article III judge. - (c) Anonymity.
+Parties are free to give or withhold their consent.
+No judge will be notified as to the identity of any party giving or withholding consent to the exercise of jurisdiction by a magistrate judge, except when all parties consent.